universal-ctags/citre/README.md

 $ ctags --languages=c,c++,... --kinds-all='*' --fields='*' --extras='*' -R
 ```

-See the [user manual](docs/user-manual/about-tags-file.md) to know more about
+See [this user manual](docs/user-manual/about-tags-file.md) to know more about
 tags file format, and how to tweak the info included in a tags file.

 *Note:* Emacs users are more familiar with the TAGS format.
 TAGS format is